We've rounded up the very best free iPhone apps for you, including photo and video editors, health apps, music players, and much more besides.

-Our selection’s sorted into handy categories, so whether you need a no-cost photo editor, translation app, sat-nav or anything else, you can just jump straight to the relevant category.
+Our selection is sorted into handy categories, so whether you need a no-cost photo editor, translation app, sat-nav or anything else, you can just jump straight to the relevant category.

-Click through to the following pages for each category, but first check out our free iPhone app of the week below, and make sure you give this page a cheeky bookmark so you can keep up with our latest free iPhone app pick every seven days.
+Click through to the following pages for each category, but first check out our free iPhone app of the last month below, and make sure you give this page a cheeky bookmark so you can keep up with our latest free iPhone app pick every month.

 The best free iPhone video editors and animation apps